bhauman/bhauman.github.com/drafts/inline-eval.md

 ;`-- Place cursor above this line and hit ^r
+</pre></div>

-</pre></div><br>When you pressed `^r`, the editor found the closest preceding complete
-expression and sent it it to a runtime session (REPL) for evaluation.
-The result than appeared right next to your code, exactly where you were already looking.
+When you pressed `^r`, the editor found the closest preceding complete expression and sent it it to a runtime session (REPL) for evaluation.
+The result then appeared right next to your code, exactly where you were already looking.
+No ficus lost.

 You may have also noticed that you can evaluate smaller parts of an expression, like `(/ 8 2)`, just as easily as a full expression.

-> Note how the parens here are a feature that allow the editor to
-> easily discern what code to pluck out and evaluate.
-More complicated
-> language syntax can make it hard to know what invoking inline-eval
-> would mean at a given position in the editor.

-Luckily, in LISP like languages many common programming forms,
-including: conditionals, binding local variables and loops are expressions that can be evaluated.

-For example go ahead and hit `^r` after the final `)` of each of these
-examples:
+You can also evaluate expressions that span multiple lines as well.

+Lisp languages make it simple to write editor tools that can do this.
+Detecting an expression delimited by parenthesis is trivial.

+Inline evaluation also serves as a way to interactively jog your memory.
+Rather than interrupting your workflow to check the docs, you can conduct quick experiments directly in your editor to verify a functions name and behavior.

+For instance, I frequently forget function names, and sometimes, instead of searching for them, I simply try evaluating them to see if they exist and if they work the way I expect them to.

+For example, I know I created a function that renders HTML in a `div` above the editor, but I can't remember if it's called `show-html` or `display-html`.
+Let's evaluate both of the expressions below to see which one works:

 <div class="cljs-editor-new"><pre>
-;; ifs are expressions that evaluate to a result
-(if true 100 0)
-(if (= 0 5) :five :not-five)

-;; local bindings are expressions as well
-(let [x 100]
-  x)

-(let [x 100]
-  (* x x))

-;; loops as well
-(loop [x 100]
-  (if (<= x 0)
-     :done
-     (recur (- x 1))))

-(loop [x 100
-       accum 0]
-  (if (<= x 0)
-    accum         ;; return accum
-    (recur        ;; re-enter the loop above with
-      (- x 1)     ;;   x bound to x - 1
-      (+ accum x) ;;   accum bound the accum + x
-    )))

-</pre></div><br>

-It's often the case that in other languages the forms above are not expressions, rather they are statements that don't evalute to produce values but rather they produce results by acting on the environment.
-Thus rendering inline-eval a less useful and much harder to implement editor feature.

-So we can see that inline-eval can be used for testing out code as you are developing it.

-It can also be used to help you remember how various functions work.

-For instance, when I need to use the `subs` (i.e. substring) I know that it takes a string and two numbers `(subs "4 items required!"
-2 5)` and it extracts a substring.
-But I always forget meaning of the last argument.
-Is it the length or the ending offset of the substring?

-<div class="cljs-editor-new"><pre>
-;; change the numbers below to pluck out the word "required" (subs "4 items required!"
-8 8)

-</pre></div><br>

-So, instead of trapsing off the to docs we can just keep coding while doing little experiments in our editor to see if we are on track.

-Often, I even forget the specific names of functions and instead of searching for them I invoke them to see if they exist.

-For example, I have a function that expands and displays HTML in a div above the editor.
-But I don't rember if it's called `show-html` or `display-html`.

-<div class="cljs-editor-new"><pre>
 ;; was it show-html or display-html??
-(show-html "&lt;h1&gt;Testing&lt;/h1&gt;")
+(show-html "&lt;h1&gt;Testing!&lt;/h1&gt;")
+;;                             `-- ^r eval here

-(display-html "&lt;h1&gt;Testing&lt;/h1&gt;")
+(display-html "&lt;h1&gt;Testing!&lt;/h1&gt;")
-</pre></div><br>

-So now I know name of the function.

-The function below is part of a text adventure.
-Give it a try.
+;;                                `-- ^r eval here
+</pre></div>

+With inline evaluation, I can quickly discover which function is defined **and** if does what I expect it to.
+This allows me to not leave the editor and continue coding without breaking my flow.

+Let's directly experience what the `look` and `move` functions below do.

+_From here onward, you can assume that each expression in the all of the examples below is intended to be evaluated with `^r`._

 <div class="cljs-editor-new"><pre>
-;; To see where you are in the text adventure
 (look)

-</pre></div><br>

-So yes it returns data and as an experience this could work for a bare bones text adventure.
-But it might be nice to render the data to HTML and then display it??
-Eh?
-Eh?
+(move :east)

+</pre></div>

+We can see that the `look` function is returning data that is meant to describe where one is on their journey through a text adventure and that the `move` function can move you through that world.

+Evaling these functions in the editor could work as a spartan interface to the game, but it would definitely be better to display this data using our `display-html` function.
+Right?

-So let's display the description of the room.
+Let's work on the displaying the description of the room.

 <div class="cljs-editor-new"><pre>
 ;; First lets see what data is returned